vbrazo/algorithms-archives/README.md

 Now, we can simply apply the formula we introduced in the beginning of this chapter to calculate the time complexity, which is `O(1) * n = O(n)`.
 Memoization not only optimizes the time complexity of algorithm, but also simplifies the calculation of time complexity.

+### Space Complexity

+There are mainly two parts of the space consumption that one should bear in mind when calculating the space complexity of a recursive algorithm: `recursion related` and `non-recursion related space`.

+#### Recursion Related Space

+The recursion related space refers to the memory cost that is incurred directly by the recursion, i.e. the stack to keep track of recursive function calls.
+In order to complete a typical function call, the system allocates some space in the stack to hold three important pieces of information:

+1. The returning address of the function call.
+Once the function call is completed, the program must know where to return to, i.e. the line of code after the function call.
+2. The parameters that are passed to the function call.
+3. The local variables within the function call.
+4. This space in the stack is the minimal cost that is incurred during a function call.
+However, once the function call is done, this space is freed.

+For recursive algorithms, the function calls chain up successively until they reach a base case (a.k.a. bottom case).
+This implies that the space that is used for each function call is accumulated.

+For a recursive algorithm, if there is no other memory consumption, then this recursion incurred space will be the space upper-bound of the algorithm.

+For example, in the exercise of printReverse, we don't have extra memory usage outside the recursive call, since we simply print a character.
+For each recursive call, let's assume it can use space up to a constant value.
+And the recursive calls will chain up to n times, where n is the size of the input string.
+So the space complexity of this recursive algorithm is `O(n)`.

+A space in the stack will be allocated for `f(x1)` in order to call `f(x2)`.
+Similarly in `f(x2)`, the system will allocate another space for the call to `f(x3)`.
+Finally in `f(x3)`, we reach the base case, therefore there is no further recursive call within `f(x3)`.

+It is due to recursion-related space consumption that sometimes one might run into a situation called stack overflow, where the stack allocated for a program reaches its maximum space limit and the program crashes.
+Therefore, when designing a recursive algorithm, one should carefully check if there is a possibility of stack overflow when the input scales up.

+#### Non-Recursion Related Space

+As suggested by the name, the non-recursion related space refers to the memory space that is not directly related to recursion, which typically includes the space (normally in heap) that is allocated for the global variables.

+Recursion or not, you might need to store the input of the problem as global variables, before any subsequent function calls.
+And you might need to save the intermediate results from the recursive calls as well.
+The latter is also known as memoization as we saw in the previous chapters.
+For example, in the recursive algorithm with `memoization` to solve the Fibonacci number problem, we used a map to keep track of all intermediate Fibonacci numbers that occurred during the recursive calls.
+Therefore, in the space complexity analysis, we must take the space cost incurred by the memoization into consideration.

 Reference: https://en.wikipedia.org/wiki/Memoization

 ## Searching